A helpful guide to landlord rights in Dubai

 FAQS ABOUT DUBAI TENANT AND LANDLORD RIGHTS

-Visit the Dubai Land Department’s Rental Dispute Settlement Centre’s official website to learn how to resolve a rental dispute in Dubai.
+Visit the official website of the Dubai Land Department’s Rental Dispute Settlement Centre to learn how to resolve a rental dispute in Dubai.
+Here are some quick tips to avoid tenant disputes:

 CAN A LANDLORD MAKE CHANGES TO A TENANCY CONTRACT?

-Yes, landlords in Dubai can make changes to a tenancy contract before renewing it.
-As per Real Estate Regulatory Agency (RERA), landlords have to give notice via registered mail at least three months before the expiry date of a contract to propose any changes in rent.
+Yes, Dubai landlords can change a tenancy contract before renewing it.
+As per the Real Estate Regulatory Agency (RERA), landlords have to give notice via registered mail at least three months before a contract’s expiry date to propose any rent changes.

 And that’s a wrap to our guide on landlord rights and responsibilities in Dubai.
 Check out the tenancy contract in the Dubai guide for more information on tenants and landlord rights and obligations.
-But before you go out souring for rental properties, there are certain things to consider when renting in Dubai that can help you make better, informed decisions.
+But before you start searching for the best rental properties, there are certain things to consider when renting in Dubai that can help you make better, informed decisions.

 If you’re planning to move to the UAE’s capital city, we recommend familiarising yourself with tenancy laws in Abu Dhabi.
 Different rental laws govern each emirate.
 Thus, there will be different procedures and obligations to keep in mind.

 Are you looking to buy a house in Dubai?
 Get started on your search with Bayut’s massive portfolio of apartments for rent in Dubai!
-Alternatively you can look for villas to buy in Dubai.
+Alternatively you can find lots of villas to buy in Dubai.